 This region is growing as a Wedding Destination, as it has stunning views, brilliant beaches, perfect weather, quality food and drink.
 The Kassandra Municipality are actively helping this increase by assisting with all the necessary official parts of the arrangements.
 They are doing is in a very friendly and professional way, which lets the couple get on and enjoy the rest of the organisation of their special day.
-The Tourism Department of Kassandra Municipality are always looking for collaboration and investment from organizations worldwide.
+The Municipality of Kassandra and its tourism department – Visit Kassandra – are always looking for collaboration and investment from organisations worldwide.

 Sithonia is the ‘second or middle leg’ of the three and is known for relaxation and having a laid-back life-style and touch-of-class to many of its venues and destinations.
 It is also popular for its Marinas and Harbors, which there are many throughout the peninsula.
 They are popular for all kinds of visitors, not just the sailing fraternity.
 The atmosphere, sites, sounds and smells around these harbors are quite absorbing, with all the bars, restaurants, shops and sea views.
 If visitors want to actually get out onto the water, there are many different types of trips; Fishing, Dolphin Watching, Swimming, Sunset Cruises, Mount Athos etc. Of course, for real seafarers, they can moor their own yacht, charter one to self-crewing or have an experienced crew do it for them.
 Grek Addict Travel Designers is a travel experience marketplace aiming to bring together small travel experience service providers with visitors of Greece.
 Grekaddict is committed to finding high quality activities that tourists would enjoy with their family and friends.
 All of their activities are hand-picked and quality checked prior to being published.
 Grekaddict aims to provide their users an easy and quick way to find and book desired travel experiences.
 Tourism Department of Sithonia Municipality are always looking for collaboration and investment from organisations worldwide.